slamora/brackets-wiki/Brackets-Linux-Guide.md

 How to fix common Brackets issues that may occur with the Linux Operating System.

-## Libcrypt11 Missing Dependency in Ubuntu
+## Libcrypt11 Missing Dependency in Debian/Ubuntu

 Brackets depends on libcrypt11 but newer version of Ubuntu ship with libcrypt20.
 If you’re using Ubuntu or a derivative (Kubuntu, Linux Mint, etc) you may get an error message similar to the following: